 Importing the profile makes stereotypes available to their applicable elements.

 sysGeneral is a general stereotype, applicable to all element

-types, that enables adding generic properties such as an
+types, that enables adding generic properties such as a

-Note that project members can use to track any issues with the
+project members can use to track any issues with the element.

 sysComponent applies only to components, and includes properties